lewisl/CovidSim/reports/protect the vulnerable report/Protecting the Vulnerable as a Policy with a Plan.md

-### Protecting the Vulnerable as a Policy with a Plan
+### A Safer Way to Open the US

 ### Initial Summary

 As the states and cities of the United States consider reducing the stringency of shelter-in-place orders and social distancing guidelines, we face the most difficult policy choices.
 This paper proposes a new policy option of protecting the vulnerable for dealing with next phase of the Coronavirus epidemic in the United States.
-The case for protecting the vulnerable is based on four points:
+The case for protecting the vulnerable as cities open more is based on four points:

 1. As cities and states start to loosen social distancing and shelter-in-place restrictions to allow more econonic activity and a return to some normal daily activities, infection cases and deaths will rise.
 Epidemiology models clearly show this and some states are alreading experiencing it.
 We need a way forward that does enable more activity while preventing a large increase in the number of deaths.
 2. Most of the deaths that have occurred to date have affected people over sixty with co-existing chronic disease conditions and a small percentage of working age and younger people who also suffer co-existing conditions.
 Approximately 37% of all deaths in the United States as of May 21 had occurred in elderly care facilities and over 50% in 15 states[1].
 This concentration of deaths in one segment of the population will enable us to focus on protecting them rather than trying to prevent infection across the entire population.